 | The University of Tennessee Medical Center in Knoxville has an outstanding opportunity for a dynamic clinician educator to join a group of 12 pulmonary and critical care medicine faculty physicians in a hospital-owned employed practice.
 Admitting and rounding is done at one hospital.
 Call will include approximately one shared weekend call and 2-3 additional weekday overnight calls per month.
 Pulmonary/Critical Care fellows and Internal Medicine residents provide in-house floor and ICU coverage.
 The office suite is located in the beautiful Heart Lung Vascular Institute on the University of Tennessee Medical Center Campus, a 609-bed tertiary care facility, which is a Level I Trauma Center and the only academic medical center in the region.
 This is a thriving hospital with state-of-the-art equipment including an interventional bronchoscopy lab.
 Our Pulmonary program, having been nationally ranked multiple previous years, again achieved a national ranking of 39th for 2016-2017 by the distinguished publication US News and World Report in its 27th “America’s Best Hospitals” report. |

 The position offers a competitive starting salary, with full benefits, malpractice insurance, relocation assistance, and production-based incentive.
 Knoxville is a fantastic area to live and work, as all major metro amenities are close at hand.
-This one-of-a-kind practice offers a unique opportunity to practice excellent medicine, teach and have a productive research and academic career, while still being able to have an enjoyable lifestyle.
+This one-of-a-kind practice offers a unique opportunity to practice excellent medicine in a well-rounded academic pulmonary and critical care practice, while still being able to have an enjoyable lifestyle.

 Living and practicing in Knoxville: